 Example: Service feedback can also be obtained automatically without having to wait for drivers' reports.
-Electronic condition monitoring systems (e.g. MITRAC on Bombardier's modern fleets) enable simultaneous fault information to be transmitted to depots so they can plan in advance the priorities and resources (e.g. expertise and materials) for maintenance that night.
+Electronic condition monitoring systems (e.g. MITRAC on Alstom's former Bombardier fleets) enable simultaneous fault information to be transmitted to depots so they can plan in advance the priorities and resources (e.g. expertise and materials) for maintenance that night.